rl-praktikum-2019/reinforcement-learning-robohand/README.md

 Add ``LD_LIBRARY_PATH`` with value ``$HOME/.mujoco/mujocoXXX/bin`` as above as a environment variable to your run configuration of the main execution .py file.

 # Custom environment for ball throwing
+Before installing the custom env, make sure gym has been uninstalled.

 Install custom environment via:
 ``pip install git+git://github.com/rl-praktikum-2019/gym.git@throw-ball-environment``

 Extends the given HandEnv for gym by: